UMN-LATIS/work_with_latis/jobs.markdown

 * [TandemPlus](http://tandem.umn.edu), a tool for facilitating language practice

 Some upcoming projects for this role include:
-* A new tool to help students keep track of their career planning progress and next steps
 * Enhancements to a group management tool to track committee and role memberships
 * Repacking and expanding on supporting materials for our open source projects
+* Helping strategize our move to a mix of Kubernetes and serverless delivery

 ## Values ##